NBA Rumors: Kendrick Perkins Predicts Fate Of New York Knicks In 2019-20 Season

-Loaded with valuable trade assets and salary cap space, the New York Knicks headed into the 2019 NBA offseason having strong confidence that they would be acquiring multiple superstars via trade and free agency.
-Unfortunately, after failing to acquire Anthony Davis from the New Orleans Pelicans, the Knicks were snubbed by their top targets in the 2019 NBA free agency -Kevin Durant and Kyrie Irving, who both decided to sign with the other team situated in New York, the Brooklyn Nets.
+Loaded with valuable trade assets and salary cap space, the New York Knicks headed into the 2019 NBA offseason confident that they would be acquiring multiple superstars via trade and free agency.
+Unfortunately, after failing to acquire Anthony Davis from the New Orleans Pelicans, the Knicks were snubbed by their top targets in the 2019 NBA free agency, Kevin Durant and Kyrie Irving, who both decided to sign with the other team situated in New York: the Brooklyn Nets.

-With their inability to obtain the players on their wish list, most people are expecting the Knicks to suffer another huge disappointment in the 2019-20 NBA season.
-It’s hardly a surprise why most people think that way, especially knowing that the Knicks’ roster is mostly consisting of veteran role players and young talents.
-However, there is still some who think that the Knicks have what it takes to make a huge impact in the Eastern Conference next season, including retired NBA player Kendrick Perkins.
+With their inability to obtain the players on their wish list, most people are expecting the Knicks to suffer a disappointment in the 2019-20 NBA season.
+It’s hardly a surprise why most people think that way, especially knowing that the Knicks’ roster is made up of veteran role players and young talents.
+However, there is still some who think that the Knicks have what it takes to make a impact in the Eastern Conference next season, including retired NBA player Kendrick Perkins.

-In a recent interview at Las Vegas Summer League, Kendrick Perkins expressed strong confidence that the Knicks wouldn’t be finishing the 2019-20 NBA season as one of the worst NBA teams in the league.
+In a recent interview during the Las Vegas Summer League, Perkins expressed confidence that the Knicks wouldn’t be finishing the 2019-20 NBA season as one of the worst NBA teams in the league.
 Perkins said that he “wouldn’t be surprised” if the Knicks manage to earn a playoff spot in the Eastern Conference next season.

 “I don’t think they’re at the bottom like people think they are,” Perkins said, as quoted by Empire Sports Media.
 “I wouldn’t be surprised if the Knicks make the playoffs.”